An ethical design agency

 Website

 My website is hosted on servers powered by renewable energy.
-I have taken care to design the site to minimise its carbon footprint.
+I have designed the site to minimise its carbon footprint.
 For example, this page is in the top 1% of web pages tested on the Website Carbon Calculator.

 Cloud hosting

-A high percentage of global greenhouse gas emissions come from servers running cloud storage.
-Unlike many businesses I don’t store files on the cloud, so I entirely avoid this problem.
+A significant percentage of global greenhouse gas emissions comes from servers running cloud storage.
+Unlike many businesses, I don’t store files on the cloud, entirely avoiding this problem.

 Office equipment

-My computers and phones tend to last me a long time.
-I only buy new kit when absolutely necessary.
+My computers and phones last me a long time.
+I only buy new equipment when absolutely necessary.

 Recycling